libxkbcommon 1.11.0

 The default section is loaded when no variant is given.
 The first example sections uses include to populate with a symbols list defined elsewhere (here: section basic from the file symbols/us, aka. the default US keyboard layout) and overrides parts of these symbols.
 The effect of this section is to swap the numbers and symbols in the top-most row (compared to the US layout) but otherwise use the US layout.

-The "orange" variant uses the "banana" symbols and includes a different section to define the eurosign.
-It does not specificially override any symbols.
+The orange variant uses the banana symbols and includes a different section to define the eurosign.
+It does not specifically override any symbols.

-The exact details of how xkb_symbols work is out of scope for this document.
+The exact details of how xkb_symbols section works is out of scope for this document; see: The XKB keymap text format, V1 and V2.

 Adding an option